$100K Bentley bursts into flames when driver crashes after chase

-HOUSTON, Texas (KTRK) --A Bentley worth hundreds of thousands of dollars is destroyed after a police chase ended in a fiery wreck overnight in southwest Houston.
+HOUSTON, Texas (KTRK) --A Bentley worth about $100,000 is destroyed after a police chase ended in a fiery wreck overnight in southwest Houston.

-Eyewitness News reporter Jeff Ehling is live at the scene where police are still investigating who exactly the car belonged to.

 Houston police say this all started when they tried to pull over the driver because the paper plates on the vehicle did not appear to be registered.